URGENT-COVID-19 UPDATE FOR ALL CLIENTS (August 2020)

 In line with social distancing recommendations:

-We ask that you limit the number of people presenting your pet to just ONE owner, even if you bring more than one pet.
+- We ask that you limit the number of people with your pet to just ONE owner, even if you bring more than one pet.

 - You will be asked to wait at reception while we take your pet to the consultation room for examination.
-We have re-arranged our waiting areas to keep people more than 2 metres apart while waiting.
+We have re-arranged our waiting areas to keep people more than 1.5 metres apart while waiting.

-Please respect the choice of staff members who choose to wear protective gear – they are in contact with dozens of people every day, and might have family or friends who are vulnerable.
+- Please respect staff members who are required to wear protective gear.
+They are in contact with dozens of people every day, and might have family or friends who are vulnerable.

-Please phone ahead to order required medicine repeats, or food, worming and flea control in advance so we can arrange to have them ready for you without the need to wait.
-Unfortunately, we are down to 2 phone lines this week as the NBN conversion team have been working out the front, so please be patient if you can’t get through.
+- Please phone in advance to order required medicine repeats, or food, worming and flea control so we can arrange to have them ready for you without the need to wait.

-We have been advised to keep a log of all persons who enter the business so that contact tracing can occur should it be required.
+- We keep a log of all persons who enter the building so that contact tracing can occur should it be required.

 Pets and Covid-19

 There are some reports Covid-19 virus infecting dogs, cats and some other species.

 It is possible that transmission has occurred from a mink to a human in The Netherlands.